wangzhenzhen23/iBitcome/createEN1.rst

 .. image:: https://github.com/wangzhenzhen23/iBitcome/blob/master/_static/0104.png?raw=true

 **Alert:  Authorization password is very important.
-There is no way to retrieve if you lose i So please keep it well!**
+There is no way to retrieve if you lose it So please keep it well!**

 2.Backup wallet mnemonic
 Backup Mnemonic following the instructions step by step: